 In December 2019, the COVID-19 pandemic was first identified in Wuhan, China.

-With an annual ridership of over 2.3 billion passengers in 2019, China's high-speed rail is the world's busiest.
+In 2019, China's high-speed rail had an annual ridership of over 2.3 billion passengers, making it the world's busiest.

 As of 2020, China boasts the five longest metro systems in the world with the networks in Shanghai, Beijing, Guangzhou, Chengdu and Shenzhen being the largest.

-In 2017 and 2020, the Pew Research Center ranked the severity of Chinese government restrictions on religion as being among the world's highest.
+In 2017 and 2020, the Pew Research Center ranked the severity of Chinese government restrictions on religion as being among the world's highest, despite ranking religious-related social hostilities in China as low in severity.

 In 2020, China became the largest cinema market.

-In 2020, annual education investment in China was more than US$817 billion, and the literacy rate was 97% of the population over age 15.
+In 2020, annual education investment in China totalled more than US$817 billion and the literacy rate was 97% of the population over age 15.

 The 2020 census found that males accounted for 51.2% of the total population in China.

-On 31 May 2021, China announced a three-child policy due to population aging.
+A three-child policy was announced in China on 31 May 2021, due to population aging.

-In July 2021, China removed all family size limits and penalties for exceeding them.
+In July 2021, all family size limits as well as penalties for exceeding them were removed in China.

 As of 2021, the infant mortality rate in China is 5 per thousand.